nodeca/ndoc/README.md

 ## Syntax

 [NDoc Syntax](https://github.com/nodeca/ndoc/blob/master/syntax.md).
-It similar to [PDoc](https://github.com/tobie/pdoc) one, with some extentions (see start of this doc for details).
+It is similar to [PDoc](https://github.com/tobie/pdoc) one, with some extentions (see start of this doc for details).

-## For developpers
+## For developers

-If you like to make patches or develop skins - install NDoc in developper mode:
+If you like to make patches or develop skins - install NDoc in developer mode:

     git clone [your_fork_url]
     cd ndoc
     npm install --dev

 (!)
-Note, than because of `jison` you should have to use 0.4.x node branch now.
-That restriction doesn't applies to usual install.
+Note, that because of `jison` you have to use 0.4.x node branch for now.
+This restriction doesn't apply to usual install.

-After installation you can generate prototype documentation for test:
+After installation is done you can generate prototype documentation for test:

     .bin/ndoc ./tests -o ./tests/doc